UV irradiance sensor

 This innovative approach makes the SolarSIM-UV the first, and only sensor capable of resolving all UV components at the same time, thereby greatly simplifying the sensor count required for comprehensive UV monitoring.

-Applications for the SolarSIM-UV include weather forecasting, VU reporting for public health, ground truthing of climate models, agricultural monitoring and material testing.
+Applications for the SolarSIM-UV include weather forecasting, UV reporting for public health, ground truthing of climate models, agricultural monitoring and material testing.

 The SolarSIM-G can generate up to 20 high-quality data streams.
 Choose what you need: